 Global confusion is often present; it is characterized by profound disorientation, indifference, inattention, drowsiness, or stupor.
 Peripheral nerve pain thresholds are often elevated, and many patients develop severe autonomic dysfunction characterized by sympathetic hyperactivity (eg, tremor, agitation) or hypoactivity (eg, hypothermia, postural hypotension, syncope).
 In untreated patients, stupor may progress to coma, then to death.

-Because Wernicke encephalopathy is preventable, all undernourished patients should be treated with parenteral thiamin (typically 100 mg IM followed by 50 mg po once/day) plus vitamin B12 and folate (1 mg po once/day for both), particularly if IV dextrose is necessary.
+Because Wernicke encephalopathy is preventable, all undernourished patients should be treated with parenteral thiamin (typically 100 mg IM followed by 50 mg orally once/day) plus vitamin B12 and folate (1 mg orally once/day for both), particularly if IV dextrose is necessary.
 Thiamin is also prudent before any treatment is begun in patients who present with a reduced level of consciousness.
 Patients who are undernourished should continue to receive thiamin as outpatients.